privacyguides/privacyguides.org/docs/vpn.en.md

 ??? info "Additional Functionality"

-    IVPN clients support two factor authentication (Mullvad and Proton VPN clients do not).
+    IVPN clients support two factor authentication (Mullvad's clients do not).
 IVPN also provides "[AntiTracker](https://www.ivpn.net/antitracker)" functionality, which blocks advertising networks and trackers from the network level.

 ### Mullvad